mitchellh/vagrant-rackspace/README.md

   can be overridden with this.
 * `username` - The username with which to access Rackspace.
 * `disk_config` - Disk Configuration  'AUTO' or 'MANUAL'
+* `sudoers_path` - The path to a sudoers file to use while creating the server.
+There is a size limit associated with the file, so you may need to comments and whitespace to keep it under that limit.

 These can be set like typical provider-specific configuration: